CLAYTON COUNTY SOIL & WATER CONSERVATION DISTRICT

 The Georgia Envirothon is an exciting natural resource education program designed to challenge students in an interactive, outdoor competition where middle and high school teams (consisting of 4-6 students) are tested in areas of Wildlife, Forestry, Aquatic Ecology, Soils and Land Use, and a Current Issue.
 Teams take written and hands-on tests outside and give presentations based on the chosen Current Issue.
 Students can compete at the Regional, State and North American levels.

-The Natural Resources Conservation Workshop is available to Georgia’s Rising 10th, 11th, and 12th graders.
+The District sponsors students annually to attend the Natural Resources Conservation Workshop.
+The Workshop is available to Georgia’s Rising 10th, 11th, and 12th graders.
 The Workshop focuses on the value, protection, and conservation of Georgia’s wildlife, forestry, soil, and water resources, including conservation in Georgia’s mining industry.